 Why it matters — Because advertising requires cross-context activity, measuring effectiveness requires both contexts to contribute data in order to understand whether an ad was effective.
 But without third-party cookies traveling with the user from one domain to another, the browser infrastructure to measure ad effectiveness is no longer.
 The good news, measuring ad effectiveness is still possible without third-party cookies.
 It just looks a little different.

-At its core, advertising is about delivering a message to consumers that aren’t otherwise interacting with your brand in your brand’s context.
-Advertisers put ads on billboards to reach consumers that aren’t subscribed to email newsletters, and buy ads on websites they don’t own to reach the millions of consumers that haven’t visited their own site yet.
+At its core, advertising is about delivering a message to consumers who aren’t interacting with your brand in your brand’s context.
+For example, advertisers put billboard ads to reach consumers who aren’t subscribed to email newsletters.
+They buy ads on websites they don’t own to reach the millions of consumers who haven’t visited their websites yet.
 This activity is inherently cross-context.
-Because advertising requires cross-context activity, measuring effectiveness requires both contexts to contribute data in order to understand whether an ad was effective.
+Because advertising requires cross-context activity, measuring effectiveness requires both contexts to contribute data to understand whether an ad was effective.

-Survey-based measurement includes measurement based on brand recall surveys, observation panels, and other methods of soliciting input from users.
+Survey-based measurement includes surveys, observation panels, and other methods of soliciting user input.
 Some advertising goals are brand awareness, prompting recall, or measuring brand affinity.
-For these goals, panels and surveys may be used.

-We’re seeing the beginnings of these changes across our industry, with investments in cohort-based measurement, increased marketing around panel based solutions, and acquisitions that align with the first party, privacy-first future of digital advertising.
+Today, we see the beginnings of these changes across our industry, with investments in cohort-based measurement, increased marketing around panel-based solutions, and acquisitions that align with the first-party, privacy-first future of digital advertising.